xyz27900/kayak/docs/api/cypress/commands.md

 ## metamaskAddAccount

-Adds a new account to Metamask.
+Adds a new account to MetaMask.

 ### Usage